seedicons/seed/README.md

+* Abandoned project.
+Fun for reference but not maintained.

 # 🌱 Seed icons

 Seed icons is an open-source icon set that makes tracking down and using optimized, quality, consistent brand SVG icons a little less painful.